 Once widely distributed throughout the Columbia Basin east of the Cascades, populations of native inland redband trout (Onchorhynchus mykiss gairdneri) have been substantially reduced due to the effects of dams, water quality deterioration, altered flow regimens, habitat degradation and loss, and competition with introduced species (Schweibert 1977, Behnke 1992, Behnke 2002).
 These pressures have impacted lake-adapted, as well as stream and river-adapted redbands.
 Hatchery stocking programs, historically using coastal rainbows (O. mykiss irideus), have led to displacement and hybridization, so that pure populations of gairdneri are now rare (Behnke, 2002).
-The discovery in 2001 of genetically pure populations of native interior redband rainbow trout in Reservation streams above barriers and the success of the Colville Tribal Hatchery in the rearing of these redbands has led to the complete replacement of the coastal rainbow stocking program with these native fish, ideally with the goal of reestablishing self-sustaining breeding populations.
+Recently, success in Colville Tribal Hatchery rearing of redbands has kindled interest in replacing coastal rainbow stocking programs with these native fish, ideally with the goal of reestablishing self-sustaining breeding populations.

-It has also been suggested that the lacustrine-adapted redbands, especially fish from populations within the Columbia basin lakes of eastern Oregon, Washington, and British Columbia, may be better adapted for higher temperatures than the more prevalent hatchery rainbows primarily derived from coastal rainbow trout stocks (Behnke 2002).
+It has also been suggested that the lacustrine-adapted redbands, especially fish from populations within the Columbia basin lakes of eastern Oregon, Washington, and British Columbia, may be better adapted for higher temperatures than the most prevalent hatchery rainbows, and primarily derived from coastal rainbow trout stocks (Behnke 2002).
 The lake-adapted forms of redbands are sometimes referred to as "Kamloops" trout.
 True Kamloops is a geographically distinct lake-dwelling strain of rainbow/steelhead (coastal type) trout that has a different chromosome karyotype than redband trout and most closely resembles steelhead.
 The differences in appearance are substantial enough for early classification of redbands and coastals as separate species.
-However, modern genetic studies have confirmed that both are indeed O. mykiss, but that the forms (including anadromous steelhead) east of the Cascade ranges are appropriately grouped as the subspecies, O. mykiss giardneri (Thorgaard 1983).
+However, modern genetic studies have confirmed that both are indeed O. mykiss, but that the forms east of the Cascade ranges are appropriately grouped as the subspecies, O. mykiss giardneri (Thorgaard 1983).